Glycemic Load Calculator

 Low GL foods cause a slow, steady rise in blood sugar.

-Understanding Glycemic Load (GL) vs. Glycemic Index (GI)
+Understanding Glycemic Load (GL)

 The Glycemic Load Formula